-Former workers at the Olin Mathieson Aluminum plant may have been exposed to asbestos, and have an increased risk to develop lung diseases and deadly cancers such as lung cancer and mesothelioma.
+Former workers at the Olin Mathieson Chemical plants in Ohio and Kentucky may have been exposed to asbestos, and have an increased risk to develop lung diseases and deadly cancers such as lung cancer and mesothelioma.
 Recent medical studies have concluded aluminum smelting increases the risk of workers developing lung and bladder cancer.

-Like many other companies in the aluminum and refining industry, the Olin Mathieson plant commonly used asbestos as an insulator on its work sites.
-For decades, this dangerous material went unregulated as it posed terrible health risks, often being sent airborne and inhaled by workers in aluminum facilities.
+Like many other companies in the chemical and refining industry, the Olin Mathieson plant commonly used asbestos as an insulator on its work sites.
+For decades, this dangerous material went unregulated as it posed terrible health risks, often being sent airborne and inhaled by workers in chemical facilities.

 Asbestos fibers can be very dangerous, causing internal lung scarring, and in extreme cases, deadly tumors.
 Asbestos can rest in the lungs for many years, causing cancer including mesothelioma.

 Many former workers at Olin have been diagnosed with mesothelioma cancer, and other asbestos-related illnesses.